-But in the past when the unemployment rate was higher and there were more … the birth rate was higher, employers didn't necessarily have to look at that population under to stay fully staffed … the world has changed.
-So you're going to see employers looking more at … whether it's disabled individuals or an ex-offenders or just pop these pockets of high unemployment that are going to … they will increasingly be seen as resources.
+But in the past when the unemployment rate was higher and there were more [workers], the birth rate was higher, employers didn't necessarily have to look at that population to stay fully staffed …the world has changed.
+So you're going to see employers looking more at … whether it's disabled individuals or an ex-offenders to just pop these pockets of high unemployment that are going to … they will increasingly be seen as resources.

 Christy Kallevig: Are there any incentives that exist to promote employers to look at some of those untapped resources?

 Bill Blazer: That's a great question.
 I don't know that there are specific programs, but there are many programs that are designed to help get people back into the workforce.
 To work with somebody who has a disability to get them work-ready, or to work with an older worker who may have been laid off from their previous job and now needs to be retrained.
 I think there are many of those kinds of programs.
 But I don't know that any of them are targeted on specific populations.
 I suppose maybe one exception might be some of the kind of refugee resettlement programs, which provide additional special resources to bring an individual and his or her family to Minnesota and then to help them get that open situated and find employment, but those programs benefit the individual as opposed to the employer.